 Price depends on two factors:

 No matter how beautiful or unique an idea may sound, if you can't incorporate its cost in the price of the finished product without missing the price point that your customers are willing to pay, you should by all means reject it.
+Also, it's important to consider how your packaging design will affect fees surrounding order fulfillment.

 The packaging you'll choose is almost as important as the quality of the product itself.
+Factors of design should include your target buyer and the cost of order fulfillment.

 Product packaging protects your product and ensures safe transportation while speaking volumes for your brand philosophy.